 7. Validation: Before or after boarding a Safari, the permit to travel must be validated at the request of a member of the Safari's staff.

 9. The permit to travel is non-transferable except by special arrangement

 9.1 Permit to travels are non-transferable (unless otherwise specified by special arrangement with Train Chartering) and may only be used by the person for whom the permit to travel has been issued by Train Chartering or by the Charterer.
 Permit to travels may not be offered for sale except by Train Chartering or its authorised agents.
 If a permit to travel is resold or transferred for profit or other commercial gain, and no special arrangement has been agreed, it will become invalid and the holder may be refused access to the Safari.

 10.1 Permit to travels remain our property or that of the Safari and if the traveller fails in any material respect to comply with any condition governing its use, the permit to travel may be withdrawn or invalidated by our staff or agents, or agents of the Safari.

 D. TRAVELLER RESPONSIBILITIES

 11. Permit to travels must be checked at the time of issue

 11.1 At the time the permit to travel is issued or received, it must be checked to ensure that it is for the required journey.
 If possible, any apparent errors should be drawn to the attention of our staff as soon as possible.

-12. Check the correct Safari and the correct stop
+12. Check the correct Safari

 14. Making sure of a valid passport when travelling outside the country in which the journey began